web-infra-dev/rsbuild/packages/document/docs/en/index.md

     alt: Rsbuild Logo

 features:
-  - title: Rust Bundler
+  - title: Rspack Based
-    details: Easily switch to Rspack bundler with faster build speed.
+    details: Using Rspack to bring you the ultimate development experience.
     icon: 🚀
-  - title: Deep optimization
+  - title: Batteries Included
-    details: Automatically optimize static assets, ensure the performance of production app.
+    details: Out-of-the-box integration with the most practical building features in the ecosystem.
-    icon: 🍭
+    icon: 🦄
-  - title: Out of the box
+  - title: Framework Agnostic
-    details: Base on the best practice at ByteDance, various capabilities are out-of-the-box.
+    details: Supports React, Vue, Svelte, and more frameworks.
-    icon: 📦
+    icon: 🎯
-  - title: Easy to Configure
+  - title: Deep Optimization
-    details: Launch with zero configuration, then everything is configurable.
+    details: Automatically optimize static assets to maximizing production performance.
-    icon: 📖
+    icon: 🛠️
-  - title: Pluggable
+  - title: Highly Pluggable
-    details: Comes with a lightweight plugin system to meet your customization needs.
+    details: Comes with a lightweight plugin system and a set of high quality plugins.
     icon: 🎨
-  - title: Multiple Outputs
+  - title: Easy to Configure
-    details: Supports building output for Node.js, Web Workers, and other environments.
+    details: Start with zero configuration and everything is configurable.
-    icon: ✨
+    icon: 🍭
 ---